An Interdisciplinary Network for Knowledge Transfer

 Accomplished Mentors Offer their Expertise

-For each edition, Forecast selects six mentors of various disciplines who offer interested participants their expertise in specifying and realizing their pioneering project ideas.
+For each edition, Forecast selects six mentors of various disciplines who offer selected participants their expertise in specifying and realizing their project ideas.
 The following mentors are participating in the fifth edition of Forecast: chef Manu Buffara (Brazil), curator Koyo Kouoh (Cameroon), writer and researcher Evgeny Morozov (Belarus), visual artist and theater director Markus Öhrn (Sweden), musician Du Yun (China), and photographer and filmmaker Tobias Zielony (Germany).

 From the Call for Proposals to the Forecast Festival

 Each year, creative minds working in various disciplines are invited to submit project proposals via an open call.
 The selection process is two-tiered.
-First, the mentors carefully review all proposals and invite three candidates each to workshop with the mentor and present their ideas at the Forecast Forum in Berlin.
+First, the mentors carefully review all proposals and invite three nominees each to workshop with the mentor and present their ideas at the Forecast Forum in Berlin.
 At the conclusion of the Forum, each mentor chooses one mentee.

 The mentors will remotely accompany the projects and choose one mentee each on November 1.
 Those six mentees’ projects will be further accompanied to completion, and presented at the Forecast Festival in April 2021, at radialsystem in Berlin.